- Get link

 π¬ FAQ – From Readers Like You

-No guilt.
-Just come back to awareness.
+No guilt—just return to awareness.
 Every bite is a fresh start.

-It’s not a cure, but it’s a tool.
-Over time, it helps you catch urges before they spiral.
+It’s a tool, not a cure.
+Over time it helps you catch urges earlier.

 π Internal Navigation